 1. Involve Your Kids in the Planning of the Trip.
 Whether you are traveling for a weekend or a year, check in with your kids about where they would like to go and what they would like to see and do on the trip.
 Does your child love swimming?
 Try to find campgrounds with pools or water access.
 Do you have an aspiring history buff in the family?
 Look for historic sites in the areas you plan to visit.
 Making sure there is something for everyone will keep the kids excited about the adventure.

 2. Give Children Their Own Designated Space to Relax and Play.
-Whether it is a bunk bed or special seat in the camper, it is important that everyone have their own space for quiet time or individual play.
+Whether it is a bunk bed or a special seat in the camper, it is important that everyone have their own space for quiet time or individual play.
 Having a designated space for play will also keep toys from spreading throughout the camper.

 3. Limit the Amount of Toys You Bring.
 Perhaps the biggest challenge of traveling with children is determining which toys will come on the trip and which ones need to stay at home.
 Remember that kids can be overwhelmed when too many toys are available.
-Bringing a few age appropriate toys that are geared toward open-ended play (such as blocks or LEGOs) is a smart move, while weighing your rig down with every toy your kids own is not.
+Bringing a few age appropriate toys that are geared toward open-ended play (such as blocks or LEGOs) is a smart move while weighing your rig down with every toy your kids own is not.

 4. Focus on the Reason That Your Family is Traveling.
 Is it to spend time together?
 See the great outdoors?
 You don’t need many toys for those goals!
-Children are also really good at finding objects to play with in the natural environment.
+Children are also really good at finding objects to play within the natural environment.
 It is amazing what kids can create with just rocks and sticks.

 5. Designate a Bin or Area for Children’s Toy Storage.
-Setting aside a bin or shelf in a closet for each child to fill with toys, books and personal items will help limit the toys that come on the trip while giving kids ownership over what they bring.
+Setting aside a bin or shelf in a closet for each child to fill with toys, books, and personal items will help limit the toys that come on the trip while giving kids ownership over what they bring.
 Think about how much space you have in the RV for each child and be clear about the space limitations.

 6. Allow Your Child to Select His or Her Own Toys.
 Even if the toys they select seem strange to you your child will quickly learn which toys are fun to play with on camping trips and which ones are not.
 They will probably be surprised at how little they actually play with their toys on the road!